-Expecting our husbands to behave the way we want them to does not guarantee they will.
+Expecting our husbands to behave the way we want them to does not guarantee they will do whatever we want.
 What happens if they have no interest in living up to our expectations?
 Do we set ourselves up for dissappointment and become resentful because they failed to do what we expected?
 It is even worse when we try to manipulate them into fulfilling our own desired outcome.
 Expectations in themselves are a part of life, but where we fail ourselves is expecting others to live up to our own personal standards.

 It is the unspoken expectations that are almost guaranteed to go unfulfilled.
 We must not expect anyone to know exactly what we want without expressing it.
 We must communicate the things we need from one another without placing demands.